 South Africa offers a huge variety of experiences and it can be hard to know what to choose for your first visit.
 As a South African who has been living offshore for the last 15 years, here are my tips for your first trip, assuming you have around 2-3 weeks to spend in the country.

 First, a quick disclaimer: to really enjoy your time in this beautiful country, you will need to hire a car with GPS.
 Public transport in South Africa is not as reliable as it could be and isn’t always safe.
 Hiring a car is a much more efficient way to get around, and a good GPS will keep you out of the more undesirable areas.

-Most international flights will fly into Johannesburg, and I suggest you spend some time there before moving on.
+Most international flights will fly into Johannesburg, and I suggest you spend 2-3 days there before moving on.
 The Northern Suburbs are generally a safe way to go and Sandton is a popular choice, with the nearby mall, shops and restaurants.
 If you are after somewhere with a bit more character, Rosebank is a good bet and much more pedestrian friendly.

 The central city is where you'll find a lot of Johannesburg's interesting attractions and activities.
-The Mabokeng Precinct has a great art and cafe culture and the Johannesburg Art Gallery is well worth a visit (just be aware that the surrounding are and park isn't the best).
+The Mabokeng Precinct has a great art and cafe culture and the Johannesburg Art Gallery is well worth a visit (just be aware that the surrounding area and park isn't the best).
 Be sure to stop into the Neighbourgoods Market on a Saturday morning – there’s a wide range of food and it’s really delicious!